Aslam Baloch: Balochistan Liberation Army

-In 2018, authorities identified him as the mastermind behind an attack on the Chinese consulate in Karachi on 23 November, in which militants from the Majeed Brigade attempted to storm the consulate, leading to the deaths of two Pakistani policemen and two civilians before the attackers were killed.
-Pakistani investigators linked the attack to foreign intelligence, naming Aslam "Achu" and other BLA figures, alongside exiled leader Hyrbyair Marri, in their case.

-Under his command, the BLA carried out coordinated insurgent operations in both Balochistan and Pakistan's major cities.
-On 11 August 2018, his son, Rehan Baloch, carried out the unit's first known suicide bombing by attacking a bus carrying Chinese engineers near Dalbandin in Balochistan.
+Under his command, the BLA carried out coordinated operations in both Balochistan and Pakistan's major cities.
+On 11 August 2018, his son, Rehan Baloch, carried out the unit's first known suicide bombing by attacking a bus carrying engineers near Dalbandin in Balochistan.
 The explosion injured several Chinese nationals and resulted in the death of his son.
 By late 2018, he was often referred to by the honorary title "General" within militant circles and was also known as "Ustad" (teacher) for his role in training younger fighters.

-Pakistani security officials regarded him as a major insurgent operative.
-He faced numerous criminal cases, including charges related to bombings and targeted killings, and the provincial government had placed a bounty of Rs.
-5 million on him.
+He faced numerous criminal cases in Pakistan, including charges related to bombings and targeted killings, and the provincial government had placed a bounty of on him.
 Despite several close encounters, including a serious injury during a Pakistani forces operation in Balochistan's Bolan area in 2017, he managed to evade capture by moving between safe havens.
 His two decades of involvement in militant operations greatly influenced the tactics and strategies employed by the BLA.